 - Bede Academy had a record number of families (39) involved in the NCU Family Fit programme.
 This was celebrated by Bede winning Newcastle United ‘School of the Year’.
 Other individual awards were awarded for ‘Learner of the Year’ and three Year 5 pupils won a competition based on discrimination, disability and racism in sport.

 - Students developed motor skills in a variety of settings and sporting activities.

-- Students have developed skills in team games, with particular focus on hockey and tag rugby, and in individual activities, with focus on athletics and gymnastics.
-The employment of a specialist PE teacher allowed increased depth and challenge to be given in activities to support and accelerate skill development.
+- Students have developed skills in team games, with particular focus on hockey and tag/contact rugby, and in individual activities, with a focus on athletics and gymnastics.

 - In rugby and hockey students have worked to refine their range of more technical attacking skills including movement with the ball, open stick and Indian dribbling in hockey and beating an opponent in 1 V 1 and 2 V 1 situations in rugby.

 - In athletics students have been learning to choose the best pace for a running event so that they can sustain their running and improve on a personal target; show control at take-off in jumping activities and show accuracy and good technique when throwing for distance.

 - Teachers incorporated more challenging skills in upper KS2 including hitting in hockey, spin passing in rugby.

 - New planning and assessment has helped to track student’s abilities and identify key areas.
 This has also developed and strengthened teacher’s delivery of lessons.

 - Teachers focused on teaching resilience, perseverance, determination and physical courage together with team/ leader/ competitive characteristics founded upon the Academy core values.

 - Most students developed supportive, cooperative, responsible and self-sacrificial attitudes towards teamwork that strives for excellence and use these attitudes in service.